Get Insured - Affordable Care Act Resources for the LGBTQ Community

-Below we’ve listed three quick facts LGBTQ people should be aware of about the ACA, as well as some important resources for learning more about the ACA, coverage options, and LGBTQ health care.
+Below we’ve listed five quick facts LGBTQ people should be aware of about the ACA, as well as some important resources for learning more about the ACA, coverage options, and LGBTQ health care.
 Even if you have insurance, talk with your friends and family who don’t and make sure they get the information they need.

 1. State marketplaces, health plans and their employees are prohibited from discriminating against the LGBTQ community.
 And insurers can’t charge you more if you have a pre-existing condition, such as cancer or HIV.

 2. The open enrollment period for 2020 coverage begins on November 1, 2019, and ends on December 15, 2019.
 Learn more about open enrollment here.

 3. Regardless of where you live, you are able to sign up online, over the phone or in person for a plan that fits your budget.
 There are people who can help you navigate the system and provide you with assistance, and there are websites where you can browse plans in your state marketplace.
 Out2Enroll lists navigators and other resources to help you find the plan that meets your needs and enroll.
 You can also call 1-800-318-2956, where help is available in more than 100 languages.

 4. To ensure your health plan provides non-discrimination protections, including no exceptions due to pre-existing conditions, and complete package of essential health benefits (like prescription drug coverage), enroll or re-enroll through healthcare.gov.